davidzeng0/yasha/docs/Track.md

 }

 class TrackPlaylist extends TrackResults{
-	title: string; // playlist title
+	title: string | null; // playlist title
-	description: string; // playlist description
+	description: string | null; // playlist description
-	first_track: Track; // if a playlist and track are queried at the same time, this is the track
+	first_track: Track | null; // if a playlist and track are queried at the same time, this is the track

 	get url(): string | null; // url to playlist